Protect your iOS device

 • When updating software, do it from a trusted location and internet connection, like your home or office, not at an internet cafe or coffee shop.

-• If the latest version of the OS will not run on your device, it is best to consider buying a new device.
+• If the iOS version that runs in your device is unmaintained, it is best to consider buying a new device.

 Notes

+New vulnerabilities in the code that runs in your devices and apps are found every day.
+The developers who write that code cannot predict where they will be found, because the code is so complex.
+Malicious attackers may exploit these vulnerabilities to get into your devices.
 But software developers do regularly release code that fixes those vulnerabilities.
 That is why it is very important to install updates and use the latest version of the operating system for each device you use.
 We recommend setting your device to automatically update so you have one less task to remember to do.

 Turn Lockdown Mode on